 Before you start measuring floor space, it helps to see some typical squat rack footprints side by side.
 Exact dimensions will vary by brand, but these ranges are a realistic starting point for most home gyms:

-These numbers include extra room for the barbell sleeves, loading plates, and a small safety “buffer zone” so you are not squatting with your back against a wall.
+These numbers include extra room for barbell sleeves, loading plates, and a small safety buffer zone so you are not squatting against a wall.
+If you train with bumper plates, add extra buffer because plates are wider and you may load more often.

 Then, you can naturally segue back into your existing bullets (90" tall, 40–50" wide, etc.) or adjust them to align with the table.